learn-co-curriculum/react-hooks-props-destructuring/README.md

 # Props Destructuring and Default Values

+## Learning Goals

+- Use destructuring to access props more easily
+- Declare default values for destructured props

 ## Overview

 We'll cover props in further detail and explore how they help us make our components more dynamic and reusable.
 We'll also talk about _destructuring_ and how to give our props _default values_.

-## Objectives

-1. Explain how props make our components more dynamic and reusable
-2. Pass props to a component by adding them as attributes when you render them
-3. Use destructuring to access props more easily
-4. Declare default values for destructured props
-5. Render a component with props and default props

 ## Reviewing What We Know